Bitter chocolate: Africa's cocoa farmers suffer price hikes – DW – 04/22/2024

 Bitter chocolate: Africa's cocoa farmers suffer price hikesApril 22, 2024

 In the Afigya Kwabre district of Ghana's Ashanti region, people like Kingsley Owusu are known for growing Ghana's leading cash crop.
-Owusu and his comminity have been growing cocoa beans for 30 years or longer.
+Owusu and his comminity have been growing cocoa beans for over 30 years.

-For all these years, the cocoa harvest has enabled him to take care of his children, who all are now adults.
-But aged 60, Owusu now has to worry about his own livelihood.
+For many years, the cocoa harvest had enabled him to take care of his children, who have all grown to adulthood.
+But now, at the age of 60, Owusu is worried about his own livelihood.

 "My production levels have gone down because of climate change and diseases.
-And illegal mining activities are also contributing to this," Owusu told DW, stresing that he barely makes enough to get by.
+And illegal mining activities are also contributing to this," Owusu told DW, adding that he barely makes enough to get by.

-Owusu used to produce about ten bags of cocoa per production season, but now he struggles even to make three bags, which translates to little cash.
+Owusu used to produce about 10 bags of cocoa per season, but now he struggles even to make three bags.
+As a result, he has far less cash in hand than he used to.

 Ghana steps in to help farmers